BRACKETS-by-TRIAD/craftable/README.md

 ## About ##

-Hi Crafter, welcome to the official documentation for Craftable v2 (v1 docs can be found here) - a Laravel-based open-source toolkit for building administration interfaces.
+Hi Crafter, welcome to the official documentation for Craftable v3 - a Laravel-based open-source toolkit for building administration interfaces.
 It's an administration area minimalistic template.
 A starting point for developing back-office systems, intranets or a CMS systems.

 ![Craftable administration area example](https://docs.getcraftable.com/assets/posts-crud.png "Craftable administration area example")